I blog for essentially there are two reasons which overlap a bit. I list the sub-categories with each:

-My reasons for blogging have evolved.
-Below I list them in a somewhat chronological order:
+My reasons slowly evolved.
+I list them in a somewhat chronological order:

 - (1a) to explore blogging technology